What's the best insurance for a holiday rental?

 • Check the regulations in your community; each one establishes different requirements.
 However, at the very least, you should have public liability insurance.

-• Analyze the coverage to determine which ones best suit your property.
+• Analyse the coverage to determine which ones best suit your property.
 A house located in a busy neighbourhood is not the same as one in an isolated area, for example.

 • Read the fine print or gather information about what the selected insurance covers and what it doesn’t.
 It should cover damages, thefts, and material damages.